nrjdalal/tailwind-replace-colors/README.md

 npx colorwindcss@latest
 ```

-If your file is at a different path, then run:
+If your file is at a different path, not as above, then run:

 ```bash
 npx colorwindcss@latest <path-to-file>